 If you are working on the process for US visa application, you are by definition outside of the United States.
-To gain admission to the United States when you are not a US citizen or lawful permanent resident, you need to show a visa unless you are visa exempt.
+You need to show a visa to gain admission to the United States unless you are visa exempt.
+Obviously, you do not need a visa when you are a US citizen or lawful permanent resident.
 Assuming that you are not visa exempt, you need to apply for the US visa type that you have identified that fits your situation best.

 Visa Application Process

 The process for US visa application starts with completing the DS-160 form.
 This form is provided by the Department of State (DOS) as the standard application form.
 The only way to complete this form is online, on the DOS website.
 Once you’ve completed the form, you can pay for your visa.
-After you have made the payment, a lot of consulates will let you use the receipt number for the DS-160 form and your payment to register on a website.
+After you have made the payment, the next step is to register.
+A lot of consulates will let you use the receipt number for the DS-160 form and your payment to register.
 Once you register, you can schedule your own appointment.

-Now that you have the appointment scheduled, you should gather the information, and documents that will support the process for US visa application.
-For the simplest case, a tourist or business visa, you would want to show that you are not an intending immigrant to the United States.
-The best way to show that is that you own real property in your home country and have a job that you can come back to.
-Most visa denials usually reference section 214 be of the Immigration and Nationality Act.
-A denial with this citation means that you have failed to overcome the rebuttable presumption that you are an intending immigrant.
+Now that you have the appointment scheduled, you should gather the required information.
+You should also gather the documents that support the process for US visa application.
+For the simplest case, a tourist or business visa, you would want to show that you are not an intending immigrant.
+The best way to show that is that you own real property in your home country.
+Moreover, you can also show that you have a job that you can come back to.
+If you fail to show enough evidence, the consular officer will deny you a visa.
+For this reason, most visa denials usually reference section 214 be of the Immigration and Nationality Act.
+A denial with this citation means that you have failed.
+Unfortunately, you did not overcome the rebuttable presumption that you are an intending immigrant.

 Need For Approval From The USCIS

-For other visas, you will usually have to have an approval notice from the USCIS in the United States before applying for them.
-An example of this would be the H-2A agricultural worker visa.
+For other visas, you will usually have to have an approval notice from the USCIS first.
+An example of this requirement is the H-2A agricultural worker visa.
 If you are intending to come to the United States to work for an agricultural employer, you would have to have a copy of the approval notice that employer received to be successful at the visa interview.

 At The Consulate